HuaweiDatacomm/ne-ansible-plugin/README.md

 # **ne-ansible-plugin**
-ne-ansible-plugin is an ansible plugin for managing huawei net-engine series products, such as ATN, NE,ME,CX routers.
+ne-ansible-plugin is an ansible plugin which is designed for managing HUAWEI net-engine series devices, e.g., ATN, NE,ME,CX routers.

 ## **Features**